 Take this email for example.
 A big part of Easter is chocolate eggs, chocolate bunnies, and melted chocolate fingers!
 The Flat Tummy brand capitalized on that and sent an email to their customer base about it.
 Their email message is basically reassuring customers that no matter how much chocolate they ate, they can still get back into shape.

 The email subject line was “Too Many Easter Treats?
 We Got You Girl!”.
-This email is great example of how great messaging can work in every occasion, and for any type of product.
+This email is a great example of how great messaging can work on every occasion, and for any type of product.

 Check out this next creative email example.
 This brand used the easter chocolate theme in a completely different way, that works perfectly for their products.